emapopa/backinstock/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### Functionality
+# Functionality
 ## ALERTS
-# Create new alert POST/alerts
+### Create new alert POST/alerts
 An alert is created when a subscriber signs up to be notified of a product alert (such as a back in stock notification).
 Upon creation of an alert, a subscriber is added to the Rule platform.
 The subscriber is also added to the product that is specified by the identifier, product_id.
 If the product identifier is unique (i.e. no alerts have yet been created for the product), a new product will be created.

-Attributes ¶
+# Attributes:
-product_id - (required) Unique product ID of product alert.
+- product_id - (required) Unique product ID of product alert.
 This should be specific enough to specify any desired variations, color, size, and distribution region.

-email - (required without phone_number)
+- email - (required without phone_number)

-phone_number - (required without email)
+- phone_number - (required without email)

-tags - (optional) A string array of tags that will be added to the subscriber on the Rule platform as soon as a new alert is created.
+- tags - (optional) A string array of tags that will be added to the subscriber on the Rule platform as soon as a new alert is created.
 By default, the tag Rule - Waiting For Product Alert will be automatically added to the subscriber when an alert is created.

-language - (optional) Needs to be ISO 639-1 formatted.
+-  language - (optional) Needs to be ISO 639-1 formatted.
 If no language is passed the subscriber will default to the account language.

 Example URI
 POST https://ix.rule.io/productalert/alerts